Faculty & staff

 He is a graduate of the Dale Carnegie Leadership Training Course.

 Roman, a native of Russia, has always enjoyed learning new languages.
-He began learning English when he was just five-years-old, and it was his love of language that brought him to the hardwood lumber industry.
-Roman speaks Russian, English, and German fluently.
-He is also proficient in Portuguese and Polish.
+He began learning English when he was just twelve-years-old, and it was his love of language that brought him to the hardwood lumber industry.
+Roman now speaks Russian, English, and German fluently.

 Roman can be reached via email at [email protected].